ZengineHQ/zn-frontend-config/README.md

 - **belongsTo**: The field id for the `form` input this should display fields from
 - **restrict**: Whether to restrict to a certain Zengine field type.
 Possible options are: `text-input`, `date-picker`, `linked`, etc.

+#### folder

+A `folder` field is another special dropdown input that allows you to pick a folder from a certain form.
+It has the following extra settings:

+- **belongsTo**: The field id for the `form` input this should display fields from

 #### text